ShahidulDotTech/doctorgrades-scrapy-playwright-massage_therapy/README.md

 `-O output.csv` - This part will save the data in a csv file named output.csv

-Here is the code to scrape the website doctorgrades.com.
 If it is helpful please click the star on the top right corner